 VAT Calculator

-Calculate VAT when you know the net price and VAT rate.
-Alternatively, calculate the net price by entering the gross price and VAT rate.
+Calculate VAT when you know the net or gross price and VAT rate.
+Pick a country preset or enter a custom VAT rate manually.

 FAQ

-To calculate VAT, multiply the net price by the VAT rate.
-Then add the VAT amount to the net price to get the gross price.
+Multiply the net price by the VAT rate, then add the VAT amount to the net price to get the gross price.
+This is the common calculation for invoices that show VAT separately.

 Example:

-If the net price is $100 and the VAT rate is 20%, the VAT amount is
+If the net price is 100 and the VAT rate is 20%, the VAT amount is 20 and the gross price is 120.

 Example:

-The net price is the price before VAT.
-The gross price is the price after VAT has been added.
+The net price is the amount before VAT.
+The gross price is the amount after VAT has been added.
+Business invoices often show both values, while consumer prices in many VAT countries are displayed as gross prices.

 Is VAT included in the displayed price?

-It depends on the store, country and customer type.
-Retail prices in many countries include VAT, while business invoices often show the net price, VAT amount and gross total separately.
+It depends on the country, seller and customer type.
+Retail prices in many VAT systems include VAT, while business-to-business prices may be shown without VAT and list the VAT amount on the invoice.

-Why is VAT calculated from the net price?
+Why is VAT calculated from the net amount?